Allovue/design.allovue.com/README.md

 ### Deploying

-We use ember deploy to publish to an AWS bucket, design.allovue.com.
+We use ember deploy to publish to an AWS bucket: design.allovue.com.
-Route53 is setup to have the domain design.allovue.com point to this bucket as an A Alias record.
+Route53 is set up to have the domain design.allovue.com point to this bucket as an A Alias record.

 1. Copy keys.example.js as keys.js
 2. Add your secret key and access ID to it.
 You should not check this file in to git.